duxcore/duxcore/daemon/README.md

 ```

 ### Attachment
 See the `attach-example.js` file.
-You can run it in Deno or just paste it in your browser's console.
+You can run it in Deno (specifying the container ID as the first argument).
 It's supposed to open an attachment stream and type `ls /` to it.
 You may expect to have the shell interpret that and print back the files in the container's root directory.